 C. Associate: Any governmental entity providing medical transportation regardless of fee for service.
 Any person, partnership, corporation, or other entity engaged in providing medical transportation utilizing other than ground ambulance vehicles and meeting standards prescribed by the Board of Directors.
 Non-voting membership.

-D. Honorary: Any person who has rendered distinguished service to the science and art of medical transportation may be elected to honorary membership in the Association for life by a three-fourths (3/4) vote of the voting membership at the Annual meeting upon nomination by the Nominating Committee.
+D. Honorary: Any person who has rendered distinguished service to the science and art of medical transportation may be elected to honorary membership in the Association for life by a three-fourths (3/4) vote of the voting membership at the Annual meeting.
 Non-voting membership.

 Section 2.
 Application for Membership